 Pursuant to the West Virginia Revised Rules of Appellate Procedure 18(a)(3) and (4), oral argument is unnecessary because the facts and legal arguments are adequately presented in the briefs and the record.
-This case is appropriate for resolution by memorandum decision unless the Court believes oral argument would be of benefit in the determination of the case.
+This case is appropriate for resolution by memorandum decision.